Campbell Union Grammar School: History

-Although the school's ground plan was originally in the shape of an E, additions in June 1926 and March 1929 completed the enclosure of the courtyard.
+Although the school's ground plan was originally E-shaped, additions in June 1926 and March 1929 completed the enclosure of the courtyard.
 A sequoia gigantea was planted in February 1932 and reached a height of 60 ft by the 1970s.

 In 1964, the grammar school closed and students were relocated to individual neighborhood schools.
 The school building became a temporary location for West Valley Junior College in September 1964 and was used by the West Valley–Mission Community College District until 1976.
 A 1978 report found that the building was structurally safe, though it was vacant between 1976 and 1979.
 In 1979, the property was sold to private developers and was converted into office space, though much of the original exterior was kept.